Lughi97/pAIng/README.md

    </details>

-- `OnTriggerEnter()`: it resets the position of the disk to the start position and applies a new random direction for the disk to take.
-This is called when a new training episode begins.
+- `OnTriggerEnter()`:It detects when the disk is out of bounds.
+In case of an out-of-bound event then the environment will reset (see PaddleAi class for more detail).

 <details>
  <summary>Click here to show/hide the <code>OnTriggerEnter()</code> method...</summary>